Sustainability reporting

 Double materiality assessment

-We guide you through this process in accordance with the European Sustainability Reporting Standards (ESRS), including stakeholder engagement, impact and risk assessments, and selection and validation of material issues.
+We guide you through this process in accordance with or inspired by the European Sustainability Reporting Standards (ESRS), including stakeholder engagement, impact and risk assessments, and selection and validation of material issues.
 We can also assist you in ensuring that the identified issues are managed if this is needed.

 Identifying and closing the gaps

-Following a double materiality analysis, we help pinpoint your company’s reporting requirements under the European Sustainability reporting standards (ESRS).
+Following a double materiality analysis, we help pinpoint your company’s reporting requirements either under the European Sustainability reporting standards (ESRS) or other reporting frameworks.

 Capacity building and engagement